 How to Prepare Your Lawn for Landscaping Trees

 Landscaping has become an essential aspect of home and property owners.
-It is one of the principal ways you will be able to use to add real value to your property.
+It is one of the principal ways you will be able to add real value to your property.

 Landscaping trees are among the most common elements in most home landscaping designs.
-The planting of these trees must be adequately planned to yield the right results.
+You must adequately plan the planting of these trees to yield the right results.

 Landscaping trees and your home landscaping design

-There is a large range of trees that can be used for landscaping.
-Once you have identified the variety of landscaping trees to be planted, map out the area in which the trees will be planted.
+There is an extensive range of trees that you can use for landscaping.
+Once you have identified the variety of landscaping trees to be planted, map out the area in which you will plant these trees.
 Give room for growth, maintenance, and pedestrians.
-Also, consider the position of other landscaping features and how the trees will compliment them.
-Tall bushy plants may obstruct walkways and may make it unsafe for footing.
-It is important to note that one of the things that go into the selection of your landscaping tree is the size of your house; plant big trees if your home is big enough and small trees if your house is small.
+Also, consider the position of other landscaping features and how the trees will complement them.
+Tall bushy plants may obstruct walkways and may make them unsafe for footing.
+It is important to note that one of the things that go into selecting your landscaping tree is the size of your house; plant big trees if your home is big enough and small trees if your house is small.

 Ornamental characteristics are vital when selecting landscaping trees.
-These traits may include shape, appearance, function, fruit presence, flower type, foliage texture and color, bark characteristic, shade density and winter appearance and fall color.
+These traits may include shape, appearance, function, fruit presence, flower type, foliage texture and color, bark characteristic, shade density, winter appearance, and fall color.

 Tulip Poplar trees provide gorgeous flowers.